ucw9q/restful-api-design-guidelines/README.md

 * 415 (“Unsupported Media Type”) must be used when the media type of a request’s payload cannot be processed.
 * 500 (“Internal Server Error”) should be used to indicate an API malfunction.

-## HTTP Headers

-Various forms of metadata may be conveyed through the entity headers contained within HTTP’s request and response messages.
-HTTP defines a set of standard headers, some of which provide information about a requested resource.
-Other headers indicate something about the representation carried by the message.
-And, a few headers serve as directives to control intermediary caches.

-Guidelines:
-* Content-Type must be used.
-* Content-Length should be used.
-* Last-Modified must be used in responses.

-   The value of the **Last-Modified** header response header is a timestamp that indicates the last time that something happened to alter the representational state of the resource.
-Clients and cache intermediaries may rely on this header to determine the freshness of their local copies of a resource’s state  representation.

-   The response header **Last-Modified** contains a timestamp in [RFC 1123](http://www.ietf.org/rfc/rfc1123.txt) format which is validated against **If-Modified-Since**.
-This header should always be supplied in response to GET requests.
-* ETag should be used in responses.

-   An ETag is an opaque string that identifies a specific “version” of the representational state contained in the response’s entity.
-   When generating a response, you should include a HTTP header ETag containing a hash or checksum of the representation.
-   This value should change whenever the output representation changes.
-If an inbound HTTP requests contains an **If-None-Match** header with a matching **ETag** value, the API should return a **304 Not Modified** status code instead of the output representation of the resource.
-* Cache-Control, Expires and Date headers should be used to encourage caching.

 ## Message Body Format